matplotlib/matplotlib/doc/users/screenshots.rst

 EEG demo
 =========

-You can embed matplotlib into pygtk, wxpython, Tk, FLTK or Qt applications.
+You can embed matplotlib into pygtk, wxpython, Tk, FLTK or Qt4 applications.
 Here is a screenshot of an eeg viewer called pbrain which is part of the NeuroImaging in Python suite `NIPY
 <http://neuroimaging.scipy.org>`_.
 Pbrain is written in pygtk using